A comprehensive guide to buying art supplies online, where to find the best UK prices and which arts specialists offer the best service…

 If your budget can’t stretch to the mammoth range of new camera equipment Clifton also stock a wide range of used cameras and used camera lenses.
 Clifton are based in Dursley, Gloucestershire and sell only official UK stock.

-1. Wex Photographic – Top customer service, great prices and almighty range of products
+1. Wex Photographic – Top customer service, great prices and a vast range

 3. Clifton Cameras – Good to customers and 2 year warranties on all products